-OCEAN, COASTAL AND GREAT LAKES RESEARCH -- NAML strongly supports enhanced support for cutting edge ocean, coastal, and Great Lakes research in the natural and social sciences, education, outreach, and related infrastructure.
+OCEAN, COASTAL AND GREAT LAKES RESEARCH

+NAML strongly supports enhanced support for cutting edge ocean, coastal, and Great Lakes research in the natural and social sciences, education, outreach, and related infrastructure.

 The marine sciences have much to offer the Nation as it seeks to strengthen its ability to innovate and compete in today's global economy.
 They are inherently interdisciplinary, push the envelope in terms of technology development, test the boundaries of our data collection and analysis systems, and offer an effective training ground for future scientists and engineers.
-As the Nation seeks to augment its investment in the physical sciences to increase its international competitiveness, NAML calls on policy makers to recognize the integrated nature of the marine sciences and to support an enhanced investment in these as well as other science and engineering disciplines as part of any long term economic competitiveness policy.
+As the Nation seeks to augment its investment in the physical sciences to increase its international competitiveness, NAML calls on policy makers to recognize the integrated and strategic relationship between all scientific and engineering disciplines and to support an enhanced investment in science and technology across the board as part of any long term economic competitiveness policy.
+NAML also asks that the value of extramural research funding at all relevant federal agencies not be overlooked, but recognized as essential to the overall progress of coastal, ocean and Great Lakes science and education.

-NAML supports increased federal funding for the National Science Foundation (NSF) consistent with the President's budget for FY 2007.
+• National Science Foundation Support for Ocean, Coastal and Great Lakes Research and Education: NAML supports increased federal funding for the National Science Foundation (NSF) consistent with the President's budget for FY 2007.
 Basic research and the transfer and use of the knowledge developed through research are vital for the long term economic competitiveness and national security of this Nation.
 It is increasingly important for the Nation to maintain - and enhance - its scientific edge in a global community with emerging new capacities for scientific research.
 NSF provides vital support for basic research and education which enhances public understanding of the Nation's oceans, coastal areas, and the Great Lakes.
 NSF also provides important support for basic laboratory facilities, instrumentation, support systems, computing and related cyberinfrastructure, and ship access.
 The final report of the U.S. Commission on Ocean Policy makes several recommendations on the need to develop and enhance ocean, coastal and Great Lakes research infrastructure.
-That infrastructure includes research vessels, ocean observing systems, and the shore-based instrumentation and equipment needed to collect and analyze the data and observations made by research vessels and the observing systems.
-For that reason, NAML strongly supports the NSF proposal to initiate support for the development of the Ocean Observatories Initiative in the FY 2007 budget request.
-NAML also urges the Congress to provide \$5 million for the expansion of the NSF's Field Stations and Marine Laboratories program.
-This modest program provides researchers with access to state of the art instrumentation for research and education and necessary cyberinfrastructure and data management systems that complement the Ocean Observatories Initiative.
+To that end, NAML strongly supports the NSF proposal to initiate support for the development of the Ocean Observatories Initiative in the FY 2007 budget request (\$13.5 million) and urges the Congress to provide \$5 million for the expansion of the NSF's Field Stations and Marine Laboratories program.
+This modest program provides researchers with access to state of the art instrumentation for research and education and necessary cyberinfrastructure and data management systems that compliment the Ocean Observatories Initiative.